Optimizing the financial reporting at Herita, a non-profit organization

 "My work revealed that insufficient attention was being paid to substantive reporting.
 There was a need for more insight into their financial reports in order to optimize their policy.
 Insight into subsidy flows, donations, costs, investments, repairs and so on," Leentje points out.
 In order to automate this reporting, Herita consulted several companies and chose TriFinance's offer.
-Project Consultant Matthijs Boussery (27) of the Blue Chip Boutique 'Management Information & Systems' (MI&S) started implementing Power BI in the organization.
+Project Consultant Matthijs Boussery of the Blue Chip Boutique 'Management Information & Systems' (MI&S) started implementing Power BI in the organization.

 Matthijs studied Public Administration and Public Management at UGent, and has been working for TriFinance since 2016, his first employer.
 He already did projects in several sectors such as credit management in the financial sector, merger analysis in the healthcare sector, reorganization of services and processes in the cultural sector.
 First Matthijs was part of the BCB Public and for a year and a half now he has been working for the BCB MI&S, where he started to focus on Power BI.
 It is his ambition to continue in this field and, more generally, to become an expert in data processing.

-Here, too, Leentje encountered additional obstacles.
-Project Consultant Simon Goderis (26) of the BCB Public was called in to get the work done on time and to work out a reusable model.
-A financial analysis and a model were needed for each of the nine sites that Herita manages, such as the Royal Palace on the Meir in Antwerp, the Tram Museum in Schepdaal, the Fort Napoleon in Ostend, the Mill of Hoeke in Damme and the Abbey of Herkenrode in Hasselt.
+Again, Leentje encountered additional obstacles.
+To get the work done on time and to develop a reusable model, Project Consultant Simon Goderis of BCB Public was brought in.
+Financial analysis and a model had to be made for each of the nine sites managed by Herita, such as the ‘Royal Palace’ on the Meir in Antwerp, the ‘Streetcar Museum’ in Schepdaal, ‘Fort Napoleon’ in Ostend, the ‘Mill of Hoeke’ in Damme, and the ‘Abbey of Herkenrode’ in Hasselt.

 The fact that we work together across the borders of the Blue Chip Boutiques is an absolute added value of TriFinance.
 It is a win for the client, because every task is executed in the best way.Leentje Osselaer

-Of course, his calculations include government subsidies, most of the income.
-He then has to deal with questions such as: how much percentage of the paintwork does the government pay?
-"The model must be able to indicate what the consequences would be if the government's subsidy were to fall by, say, 20 percent."
-Simon's experience so far has led to a growing interest in systems, applications, and technology.
-"It's the path I want to take: implementing ERP systems and reporting tools," he points out.
+Included in his calculations, of course, are government subsidies, most of the income.
+He has to deal with questions such as: what percentage of paintwork does the government pay?
+The model should be able to indicate the consequences if the government's allowance were to decrease by, say, 20 percent.
+The experience that Simon has gained so far has sparked in him an interest in systems, applications, technology.
+"It's the path I want to continue: implementing ERP systems and tools for reporting," he points out.

-Leentje also says she is learning a lot.
-"Of course, I learn a lot about real estate investments and maintenance plans.
-My social skills deepen through my work with the finance department, the general manager and the board of directors.
-I take the time, without abruptness, to introduce the changes to everyone and allow them to seep through until everyone involved is aware of the novelties.
-Simon and Matthijs each have their own expertise and they too have taught me a lot about aspects of financial policy.
-I prefer to work from a helicopter viewpoint and feel most at ease when doing projects that combine multiple facets".
+Leentje is also gaining a lot of knowledge.
+"I learn a lot about real estate investments and maintenance plans.
+I can deepen my social skills more as a result of working with the finance department, the general manager, and the board of directors.
+I take the time, without abruptness, to introduce the changes to everyone and to let them permeate until everyone involved is aware of the novelties.
+Simon and Matthijs each have their expertise and they too have taught me many facets of financial policy.
+I prefer to work from a helicopter view and feel most comfortable when doing projects that combine several facets."